calnix/NftStreaming/README.md

 - Pausing prevents the hacker from benefitting from the stream.
 - Indefinitely paused streams would subsequently be unclaimable once the deadline (if defined) has been exceeded.

-> consider if implementing pausing is really necessary

 ## Modules